NexMirror/Kallithea/docs/setup.rst

 ------------------------

 Kallithea supports repository access via SSH key based authentication.
+This means:

+- repository URLs like ``ssh://kallithea@example.com/name/of/repository``

+- all network traffic for both read and write happens over the SSH protocol on port 22, without using HTTP/HTTPS nor the Kallithea WSGI application

+- encryption and authentication protocols are managed by the system's ``sshd`` process, with all users using the same Kallithea system user (e.g.
+  ``kallithea``) when connecting to the SSH server, but with users' public keys in the Kallithea system user's `.ssh/authorized_keys` file granting each user sandboxed access to the repositories.

+- users and admins can manage SSH public keys in the web UI

+- in their SSH client configuration, users can configure how the client should control access to their SSH key - without passphrase, with passphrase, and optionally with passphrase caching in the local shell session (``ssh-agent``).
+  This is standard SSH functionality, not something Kallithea provides or interferes with.

+- network communication between client and server happens in a bidirectional stateful stream, and will in some cases be faster than HTTP/HTTPS with several stateless round-trips.

 .. note:: At this moment, repository access via SSH has been tested on Unix
     only.
 Windows users that care about SSH are invited to test it and report